NytroRST/ShellcodeCompiler/README.md

 # Changelog
 1. Code refactoring
+2. Exception handling on testing a shellcode (Alkis Christidis)

 All these limitations will be fixed as soon as possible.
 However, many other limitations will exist.
 This is an Alpha version.
 Please report any bugs or suggestions.